-An annual student conference will be associated with the HBP Annual Summit.
+An annual Student Conference will be associated with the HBP Annual Summit.
 The Education Programme Office (part of the PCO, see section 2.3.2.5.6) will therefore establish a student committee that will be actively involved in designing the programme for the conference.
-This student conference will be an important opportunity for students to collaborate with and present their research to each other, either via talks or poster presentations.
+This Student Conference will be an important opportunity for students to collaborate with and present their research to each other, either via talks or poster presentations.
 Students may invite senior scientists to give highlight talks about HBP research areas.
-A prize will be awarded during the HBP Summit to the student with the best PhD thesis in the HBP Education Programme.
-The Education Programme Office will launch a call for applications for the student prize via the Education Website one year before the Summit, and close it six months before the Summit.
-This will allow the Education Programme Committee to review all applications and select the best PhD thesis.
-As the award will be given to PhD students who have completed their studies, the first prize will be awarded in year four or five of the Operational Phase.
+A prize will be awarded during the HBP Student Conference to the student with the best poster.

-The HBP Curriculum and respective Syllabi would be more attractive to students if they could receive academic credits for taking these courses.
+The HBP Curriculum and respective courses would be more attractive to students if they could receive academic credits for taking these courses.
 However, the HBP does not yet have a legal status that permits the Education Programme to request ECTS credits.
 The Education Programme Office is working to find a solution to this issue.
 One possible solution is to found an HBP graduate school that is attached to the HBP's future Legal Entity or NFP Foundation.
 Another possible solution is to approach each individual HBP Partner about the training offered via the HBP Curriculum, so that students can transfer the Syllabus teaching into their PhD programme.
 To prepare for accreditation, the requirements, quality standards and templates for EP training materials have been aligned with the standards for quality assurance in European higher education.